 - Can emulate it in similar fashion to the "use" bit - 1.
 When a page is loaded into memory, mark it as read-only (even if it is actually writeable) and set its simulated "modified" bit to false. - 2.
 If a program attempts to modify the page, a protection exception will occur. - 3.
-In its exception handler, if the page is supposed to be writeable, the OS sets the page's simulated "modified" bit to "true" and marks the page as writeable. - This technique requires that the OS maintain two extra bits of information for each page: - 1. the simulated "modified" bit - 2. a "writeable" bit to indicate whether the page is supposed to be writeable
+In its exception handler, the OS sets the page's simulated "modified" bit to "true" and marks the page as writeable, if it is supposed to be a writeable page. - This technique requires that the OS maintain two extra bits of information for each page: - 1. the simulated "modified" bit - 2. an "writeable" bit to indicate whether the page is supposed to be writeable